peteroupc/peteroupc.github.io/colorgen.md

 ## Colors as Spectral Functions

 Colors can also be represented as functions that describe a distribution of radiation (such as light) across the visible spectrum.
-There are two cases of objects that provoke a color sensation by light:
+There are three cases of objects that provoke a color sensation by light:

 - **Light sources.** A source of light is described by a _spectral power distribution_, a "curve" which describes the intensity of the source at each wavelength of the visible spectrum.
 The light's color stimulus can be converted to three numbers (called _tristimulus values_) by multiplying that distribution by a set of three _color matching functions_ and then integrating the result (see note 3 in this section).
 - **Reflective objects.** Most objects in nature merely reflect light, rather than being sources of light themselves.
 The light they reflect can be described by a _reflectance curve_, which describes the fraction of light reflected at each wavelength of the visible spectrum.
 Finding an object's perceived color requires knowing its reflectance curve, the light source's spectral power distribution, and the color matching functions in use.
+- **Light filters.** Finding the perceived color of the light that passes through a transmissive object, such as a light filter, is the same as for light reflected by reflective objects.

 In the pseudocode below: